aig-hagen/aig_graph_component/README.md

 individual settings specified.

 #### Graph-Level Props
-- `isGraphEditableInGUI`
-  - whether nodes and links are *deletable* and their *label is editable*
-  - regardless of this, nodes can still be dragged
-  - for more fine granular editing options, configure it on [individual element level](#editability-1)
 - `zoomEnabled`
 - `nodePhysicsEnabled`
 - `fixedLinkDistanceEnabled`
 - `showNodeLabels`
 - `showLinkLabels`
+- `allowNodeCreationViaGUI`
+  - whether graph nodes can be created via double-clicking on the canvas
+  - *for detailed element editability settings, see the [individual element level](#editability-1)*
 - `nodeAutoGrowToLabelSize`
   - if set to true, the *nodes can grow dynamically* to match the labels size
     - words in the label will stay on a single line (no horizontal wrapping)